 The Akademie Schloss Solitude, Stuttgart, and the ZKM | Center for Art and Media Karlsruhe, have jointly established the international Net Art award HASH for net-based projects in the fields of art, technology, and design.

 Inspired by the Hash value from information technology, which is unique for each file and used as a test value for data transfer, the HASH award stands for project excellence.
 The production prize was awarded for the first time to one of the 2016/17 web residents on February 15, 2018 at ZKM.

 The 8,000-euro prize is donated by the Foundation of the Landesbank Baden-Württemberg.

 Digital Solitude Fellowships

-As part of the Digital Solitude program, each year Akademie Schloss Solitude will be awarding a total of 24 months of fellowships to two to four people in 2016 and 2017.
-The fellowship program is intended for journalists, developers/coders, designers, as well as artists and all other creatives and professionals who work on the development of new digital content and formats.
-There is a special focus on digital projects in journalism, storytelling, art and cultural mediation, and media art.
+As part of the Digital Solitude program, Akademie Schloss Solitude awards fellowships in the field of web-based media to artists, developers/coders, designers, as well as journalists and all other creatives and professionals who work on the development of new digital content and formats.

 Subscribe to our newsletter to receive the latest news and updates.